0xDarkStar/CustomApps/musicPlayer/README.md

 # Music Player
 ## Brief Description
-This is an application meant to allow users to download songs from online services onto their computer and listen to their songs through an easy to navigate UI.
+This is an application meant to allow users to playback any songs or videos they have on their computer.
+Any videos or songs they playback would also show subtitles (if any) for that song or video.
 It will allow the user to:
-- Create playlists
+- Create custom playlists
-- Shuffle playlists
+- Shuffle playlists to listen to songs in a randomized order
-- Download songs
-- Download subtitles for the songs at the same time
-- Download subtitles for already downloaded songs (if the user agrees to storing of links)
-- Add their own subtitles for already downloaded songs (since some might not have subtitles)
-- Getting the links that they used to download the song (if the user agrees to storing of links)
+- Editing of data related to songs (location of files, subtitles to use, title, artist, etc.)
 - Playing of songs and music videos
 - Delete songs, subtitles, and playlists
 - maybe more in the future...

+## Supported File Formats
+All file formats that I know work with it are:
+- MP4
+- WEBM
+- MP3

+## Installation
+### Do note, I made this on a Debian-based OS.
+I have not tested on other OS's.
+Instructions...